 - Paging - Upon request, library staff can assist patrons in-person with the retrieval of books.
 Time needed for retrieval will vary depending on staff availability.
 Additionally, Document Delivery services allow students to request items owned by the Libraries for delivery at any Reader Services location or chapter scans delivered via email.
 You can request an item through Document Delivery Services via Find It!

-Instructors should use Course Reserves to prepare documents for Blackboard that are ADA compliant using OCR technology.
+Instructors should use Course Reserves to prepare documents for Brightspace that are ADA compliant using OCR technology.
 Instructors must notify Reserves staff when a student is enrolled in their course who may need access to this type of accommodation.

 Students having trouble accessing course reserves, please contact your instructor directly and asked them to inform the Libraries’ Reserves Department so we can investigate the issue and assist with accessing reserves.